DeWalt FlexVolt 60V Max Circular Saw Review

 DeWalt FlexVolt Circular Saw

-The framing doesn’t fully block your sightline, though it’s not as wide open as we found with Milwaukee’s 2732.
+The framing doesn’t fully block your sightline, though it’s not as wide open as I found with the Milwaukee 2732.
 A cutline blower and LED light help to keep the line visible while you cut.

 If you’d rather follow the notches, you’re in even better shape.
-With a Spyder 7 1/4-inch framing blade installed, we found both the 90º and 45º notches were perfectly in line with the blade as we cut.
+With a CMT Orange Tools Zero Gravity framing blade installed, I found both the 90º and 45º notches were perfectly in line with the blade as I cut.

 While it doesn’t come in the kit, you can get an optional dust port to vacuum up the dust and leave a much cleaner work area.